cdaein/ssam-examples/README.md

 # Ssam Examples

-Sketches created with [Ssam.js](https://github.com/cdaein/ssam) to demonstrate its use.
+Sketches created with [Ssam.js](https://github.com/cdaein/ssam) to demonstrate common use cases.

 Written with TypeScript.
 You can find JavaScript versions inside `src/js`, which are automatically compiled from TS sketches.